 You don't need to reference the permit in the copy.
 You're a local tradesperson who works in the area.
 That framing is accurate and it's all you need.
 One well-written postcard beats a glossy flyer every time.

-MPAC's About My Property tool is publicly accessible and lets you look up assessment and ownership information by address.
-It won't give you a phone number, but it confirms ownership details that help you figure out who to contact.
+Public property records help you confirm who to contact: in Ontario, MPAC's About My Property tool; in New York City, the ACRIS property records system and the DOB's own building profile pages.
+None give you a phone number, but they confirm ownership.
 For commercial property managers, LinkedIn is genuinely useful — search the company name or building address and you'll often find the facilities manager or property contact directly.

 Reach out within the first week of the permit being filed or issued.
 After two weeks, the homeowner has almost certainly already spoken to contractors, possibly locked someone in.
 After a month, you're following up on a job that may already be underway.